-1. Place a screen at 20 to 25 inches from the pots
+- Place a screen at 20 to 25 inches from the pots.

-2. Cut off the top cola of each plant
+- Cut off the top cola of each plant.

-3. Prune bottom branches when top hits the screen
+- Prune bottom branches when top hits the screen.

-4. Force into flowering 2 days after pruning bottom
+- Force into flowering 2 days after pruning bottom.

-5. Attach all branches horizontally to the screen
+- Attach all branches horizontally to the screen.

-Perhaps the most important thing to have with this setup is a scrog screen, generally some kind of wire or even a tight rope.
+Perhaps the most important aspect to consider when setting up this method is having some kind of wire or even a tight rope to act as the SCROG screen.
 A sturdy screen that can hold back the top canopy and has 2-inch by 2-inch squares built in will certainly be adequate.
-Screens are also the most important aspects of scrogging.

-But, the scrogging method isn’t all about setting up a screen and watching your marijuana grow.
-Although very little work is involved in general, you will still need to take great care if you want to scrog correctly.
+The scrogging method isn’t just about setting up a screen and watching your marijuana grow.
+Although very little work is involved in general, you will still need to take great care if you want to SCROG correctly.

 How to top?

 You’ll want to continue to take each branch from each plant and move them over to the next hole so that horizontal growth can continue relatively unimpeded.
-Or bend and attach all the branches to the screen with some wire horizontally.
+You could also bend and attach all the branches to the screen with some wire horizontally.

-Obviously, if you let the plants continue to grow vertically, you’ll run out of space.
+When your growing space is small, you could run out of vertical space if you let your plants continue to grow vertically.
 However, if the marijuana plants are “trained” to grow horizontally, you will ultimately get more yield and a better canopy later on.